Curious as to where some of the radioactive waste will be safely and permanently disposed of?

 Enjoy a stunning panoramic view of the surrounding area from the rooftop of Tabloo.

 Gravenstraat 3, 2480 Dessel.

 Charging facilities for electric bicycles and cars (3).

 Ample free parking for bicycles, cars and coaches.

 All areas accessible to buggies and wheelchair users.

 To be sure of gaining entry, it is best to buy your ticket online.
+On-site electronic payment only.
 Schools and groups can request their visit in advance.